joemcf09/ArmWrestlingMatchSimulator/README.md

 Currently in its **early stages**, it’s a fun foundation with big plans ahead—like animations and deeper mechanics.

-> **Built with AI Assistance**: Full transparency—I leaned on AI for alot of the HTML, CSS, and JS help since I’m still learning, I do fully understand that using AI for my full coding needs is a bad habit and bad practice, I am still learning.
+> **Built with AI Assistance**: Full transparency—I leaned on AI for alot of the HTML, CSS, and JS help since I’m still learning, I do fully understand that using AI for my full coding needs is a bad habit and bad practice.
 But the wrestler data, ideas, and mechanics?
 All me, with plenty of trial and error!

 ---